Roof painting improves looks and increases value

 Inorganic, moisture-cured coatings made of liquid silicone.
 Silicone coatings can expand and contract with a substrate, providing thermal shock protection through temperature changes.
 Suitable as a metal roof paint.

 Advantages: Highly UV resistant, elastomeric, impermeable, environmentally friendly, withstands ponding water, good weathering capabilities.

 Disadvantages The most expensive coating option, and they lose their reflectivity over time.
 If the roof needs recoating it must be done with silicone or the previous silicone coating must be removed completely before roof painting.
 Not resistant to tearing.

 If your project includes asbestos encapsulation, the best roof paint is in a liquid form.
 The liquid paint can provide you with the least difficult method of dealing with it.
 Attempted removal of asbestos can release the asbestosis-causing material, but with a liquid coating you can seal in the asbestos without having to disturb it, and protecting it from further interference.

 Additional properties for the best roof paint system

 The basic roof coatings can also be give extra properties to increase their functionality.
-Even though for example acrylic roof coatings are heat reflective, also other systems can be modified into heat reflective roof paint.
+For example, even though acrylic roof coatings are heat reflective, other systems can be modified into heat reflective roof paint.

 Roof paints also have a rubber-like film which is generally easy to clean.
 However, to ease the cleaning even more the most innovative manufacturers have brought self cleaning roof coating onto the market.
 These coatings make use of nanotechnology and its dirt repelling properties.